-- All contestants must wear a white unmarked Karate gi without stripes or piping. - The official AAU patch shall be worn on the uniform jacket and must be properly sewn on.
-This must be on the left breast of the jacket and shall not exceed an overall size of 10cm by 10cm. - The Karate Gi jacket, when tightened around the waist with the belt, must be of minimum length that covers the hips, but no longer than three quarters of thigh.
-The Gi jacket must be of kimono style (left side over right), not V-neck style. - Gi sleeves may not be rolled either on the outside or inside of the sleeve.
+- A. All contestants must wear a white unmarked Karate gi without stripes or piping. - B. Logos Only acceptable logo on uniform is an AAU logo unless approved by the AAU executive committee. - C. The official AAU patch shall be worn on the uniform jacket and must be properly sewn on.
+This must be on the left breast of the jacket and shall not exceed an overall size of 10cm by 10cm. - D. The Karate Gi jacket, when tightened around the waist with the belt, must be of minimum length that covers the hips, but no longer than three quarters of thigh.
+The Gi jacket must be of kimono style (left side over right), not V-neck style.

+- E. Gi sleeves may not be rolled either on the outside or inside of the sleeve.
 The sleeves of the Gi jacket must come, in principle, at least halfway down the forearm.
-The maximum length of the Gi jacket sleeves must be no longer than the bend of the wrist. - The Gi trousers must be long enough to cover at least two thirds of the shin.
-The maximum length of the Gi trousers must not exceed below the anklebone.
-Gi trousers may not be rolled up either on the outside or inside of the leg. - All contestants must wear a belt.
-The belts must be near 5 centimeters wide and of a length sufficient to allow 15 centimeters free on each side of the knot ends after it has been properly tied around the waist, but not to hang lower than the knee.

-- Uniforms may not bear unreasonably sized trademark or name of a product or manufacturer, and may not bear the name of a club or organization.
-Only the original manufacturer's labels may be displayed on the gi and in the normally accepted locations. - An identifying number issued by the organizing committee may be worn on the back, sleeve or breast area of the gi jacket. - The National Executive Committee may authorize the display of special labels or trademarks of approved sponsors. - For non-qualifying tournaments and competitions, the organizing committee may allow contestants to wear a single patch or emblem identifying their respective karate organization, school or system on the left breast pocket of the jacket.
-Such patch or emblem shall not exceed an overall size of 10cm x 10cm, and shall not be of a design or symbol that is offensive to the dignity of the match, unsportsmanlike, or contrary to the principles of Karate-do. - Female competitor may wear a plain white T-shirt or white sports bra beneath the Karate Gi jacket. - Contestants must keep their hair clean and cut to a length that does not obstruct competition, performance or present a safety hazard to competitors. - Long hair may be secured by an elastic band.
-Hair slides ("scrunchies"), metal hair grips ("barrettes"), Ribbons or other hair decorations and Hachimaki (head band) of any kind shall not be allowed. - Contestants must have short finger and toenails and must not wear jewelry or other object(s) that might injure their opponents. - The use of orthodontic appliances or braces must be approved by the Referee Council and the Official Doctor.
-The contestant accepts full responsibility for any injury. - Jewelry, hats, caps and sweatbands shall not be allowed. - If a contestant comes into the match area inappropriately dressed, they shall be given one minute to remedy matters.
+The maximum length of the Gi jacket sleeves must be no longer than the bend of the wrist. - F. The Gi trousers must be long enough to cover at least two thirds of the shin.
+The maximum length of the Gi trousers must not exceed below the ankle bone.
+Gi trousers may not be rolled up either on the outside or inside of the leg. - G. All contestants must wear a belt.
+The belts must be near 5 centimeters wide and of a length sufficient to allow 15 centimeters free on each side of the knot ends after it has been properly tied around the waist, but not to hang lower than the knee. - a.
+Beginner division White Belt - b.
+Novice division Green Belt - c.
+Intermediate division Brown Belt - d.
+Advanced division Black Belt - H. Uniforms may not bear unreasonably sized trademarks or name of a product or manufacturer, and may not bear the name of a club or organization.
+Only the original manufacturer's labels may be displayed on the gi and in the normally accepted locations. - I. An identifying number issued by the organizing committee may be worn on the back, sleeve or breast area of the gi jacket. - J. The National Executive Committee may authorize the display of special labels or trademarks of approved sponsors. - K. For non-qualifying tournaments and competitions, the organizing committee may allow contestants to wear a single patch or emblem identifying their respective karate organization, school or system on the left breast pocket of the jacket.
+Such patch or emblem shall not exceed an overall size of 10cm x 10cm, and shall not be of a design or symbol that is offensive to the dignity of the match, unsportsmanlike, or contrary to the principles of Karate-do. - L. Competitors may wear a plain white undergarment beneath the Karate Gi jacket. - M. Contestants must keep their hair clean and cut to a length that does not obstruct competition performance or present a safety hazard to competitors. - N. Long hair may be secured by an elastic band.
+Hair slides ("scrunchies"), metal hair grips ("barrettes"), Ribbons or other hair decorations and Hachimaki (head band) of any kind shall not be allowed. - O. Contestants must have short fingers and toenails and must not wear jewelry or other object(s) that might injure their opponents. - P. The use of orthodontic appliances or braces must be approved by the Referee Council and the Official Doctor.
+The contestant accepts full responsibility for any injury. - Q. Jewelry, hats, caps and sweatbands shall not be allowed. - R. If a contestant comes into the match area inappropriately dressed, they shall be given one minute to remedy matters.